-You can figure the amount of the excess reimbursement you must include in gross income using Worksheet B.
+If you are not covered by more than one policy, you can figure the amount of the excess reimbursement you must include in gross income using Worksheet B. If you are covered under more than one policy, see More than one policy, later.